adambard/learnxinyminutes-docs/c++.html.markdown

 fooRef += ".
 Hi!"; // Modifies foo through the reference cout << fooRef; // Prints "I am foo.
 Hi!"

+// Doesn't reassign "fooRef".
+This is the same as "foo = bar", and
+//   foo == "I am bar"
+// after this line.
-fooRef = bar; // Error: references cannot be reassigned.
+fooRef = bar;

 const string& barRef = bar; // Create a const reference to bar.
 // Like C, const values (and pointers and references) cannot be modified.